OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-08.md

 ## Acts 8:1

-Now Saul approved of putting Stephen to death.
-And on that day a great persecution began against the church in Jerusalem,
-and they were all scattered throughout the regions of Judea and Samaria, except for the apostles.
+And Saul consented to his death.
+On that day, a severe persecution arose against the church in Jerusalem, and all except the apostles were dispersed throughout the regions of Judea and Samaria.

 ## Acts 8:2

-Some devout men buried Stephen, and mourned loudly for him.
+Devout men buried Stephen and made great lamentation over him.

 ## Acts 8:3

-But Saul began ravaging the church, entering house after house;
-and he would drag away men and women and put them in prison.
+But Saul was making havoc of the church, entering house after house, and dragging off men and women, committing them to prison.

 ---

 ## Acts 8:4

-Therefore, those who had been scattered went through places preaching the word.
+Therefore, those who were scattered went about preaching the word.

 ## Acts 8:5

-Philip went down to the city of Samaria and began proclaiming the Christ to them.
+Philip went down to a city of Samaria and began proclaiming the Christ to them.

 ## Acts 8:6

-The crowds were paying attention with one mind to what was being said by Philip,
-as they heard and saw the signs which he was performing.
+The crowds paid close attention to what Philip said, as they heard him and saw the signs he performed.

 ## Acts 8:7

-For in the case of many who had unclean spirits, they were coming out of them shouting with a loud voice;
-and many who had been paralysed or limping were healed.
+For many who had unclean spirits, crying out with loud voices, were coming out of them; and many who were paralysed or lame were healed.

 ## Acts 8:8

-So there was much rejoicing in that city.
+So there was much joy in that city.

 ---

 ## Acts 8:9

-Now a man named Simon had previously been practicing magic in the city
-and astonishing the people of Samaria, claiming to be someone great;
+Now there was a man named Simon, who had previously practised sorcery in the city and amazed the people of Samaria, claiming that he was someone great.

 ## Acts 8:10

-and all the people, from small to great, were paying attention to him, saying,
-“This man is the Power of God that is called Great.”
+All the people, from the least to the greatest, paid attention to him, saying, “This man is the Great Power of God.”

 ## Acts 8:11

-And they were paying attention to him because for a long time he had astounded them with his magic arts.
+They followed him because he had amazed them for a long time with his magic.

 ## Acts 8:12

-But when they believed Philip as he was proclaiming the good news about the kingdom of God
-and the name of Jesus Christ, both men and women were being baptised.
+But when they believed Philip as he preached the good news about the kingdom of God and the name of Jesus Christ, they were baptised, both men and women.

 ## Acts 8:13

-Now even Simon himself believed;
-and after being baptised, he continued on with Philip,
-and as he observed signs and great miracles taking place, he was repeatedly amazed.
+Even Simon himself believed and, after being baptised, continued with Philip.
+He was amazed as he observed the signs and great miracles.

 ---

 ## Acts 8:14

-Now when the apostles in Jerusalem heard that Samaria had received the word of God,
-they sent them Peter and John,
+When the apostles in Jerusalem heard that Samaria had accepted the word of God, they sent Peter and John to them.

 ## Acts 8:15

-who came down and prayed for them that they would receive the Holy Spirit.
+When they arrived, they prayed for them that they might receive the Holy Spirit.

 ## Acts 8:16

-For He had not yet fallen upon any of them; they had simply been baptised in the name of the Lord Jesus.
+For the Holy Spirit had not yet fallen upon any of them; they had only been baptised in the name of the Lord Jesus.

 ## Acts 8:17

-Then they began laying their hands on them, and they were receiving the Holy Spirit.
+Then Peter and John laid their hands on them, and they received the Holy Spirit.

 ## Acts 8:18

-Now when Simon saw that the Spirit was given through the laying on of the apostles’ hands,
-he offered them money,
+When Simon saw that the Spirit was given through the laying on of the apostles' hands, he offered them money,

 ## Acts 8:19

-saying,
-“Give this authority to me as well, so that everyone on whom I lay my hands may receive the Holy Spirit.”
+saying, “Give me this authority as well, so that everyone on whom I lay my hands may receive the Holy Spirit.”

 ## Acts 8:20

-But Peter said to him,
-“May your silver perish with you, because you thought you could acquire the gift of God with money!
+But Peter said to him, “May your money perish with you, because you thought you could obtain the gift of God with money!

 ## Acts 8:21